18F/uswds-jekyll/pages/opportunities/SAC-membership.md

 The SCINet Scientific Advisory Committee (SAC) is seeking new members.

-The SAC meets monthly to provide input on planning, educational and communications activities of the SCInet initiative.
+The SAC meets monthly to provide input on planning, educational and communications activities of the SCINet initiative.
 For example, in the past year SAC members have created a quarterly SCINet newsletter, designed a user needs survey, created this new SCINet website, and held multiple computational workshops and trainings.

 These are 3-year terms which begin in March 2020 and end February 2023.